 To not waste too much time to shop for groceries on the trail, I send food parcels ahead, which I can simply put into my backpack.
 The tricky part here is finding places that will keep the parcel until my arrival.
 Therefore I contacted several hostels along the trail in advance.
 Luckily several hostels offered their help so that in the end I even was spoilt for choice.

 My final resupply strategy look as follows: Starting with 6 days of food at the Cape, which will comfortably take me to Inchnadamph, where (hopefully) at the local hostel, a parcel with another 6 days worth of food, a warm bed and power for my electronic stuff will await me.
-The food should last me until Gerry's Hostel.
-Another warm, dry place to sleep and a large food parcel should be enough to make the final 7 day stretch to Fort William.
+The food should last me until Gerry's Hostel, another warm, dry place to sleep.
+A small food parcel hopefully awaits me there.
+Its content should be sufficient for a short three day hike to Shiel Bridge, my last resupply.
+Initially I was planning on skipping this resupply point.
+Since I might take it a bit slower towards the end, if I have the luxury of some spare days, the extra food stop might come handy,

-Since I only have max one warm meal day, I home one gas canister will last for the whole trail.
+As I only have max one warm meal day, I carry one gas canister, which will just so last for the whole trail.
 Otherwise I hope to get a spare canister at one of the gas stations.
 Worst case is a cold feed on the last few days, which I will survive.

 There is the odd small shop or pub along the trail.
 Nice to have some unexpected snacks or meal at these places but I don't count on them being open for business when I pass by.
 Hence I decide to carry all the food for the three stages.